 When Marella Cruises announced its partnership with upmarket land-based spa Champneys, it became the first cruise line to feature the brand on one of its ships.

-The link-up, which debuted on Marella Explorer and will follow on sister ship Marella Explorer 2, allows cruise passengers to enjoy some of the same luxurious treatments and amenities found at Champneys' locations ashore.
+The link-up, which debuted on Marella Explorer in 2018 and followed on sister ship Marella Explorer 2 in 2019, allows cruise passengers to enjoy some of the same luxurious treatments and amenities found at Champneys' locations ashore.

 But nothing, short of seeing the spa firsthand, can convey the sheer magnitude of the space and what it offers to passengers.

-The onboard spa was retrofitted to better reflect the Champneys experience, featuring a full treatment menu of facials, acupuncture and massages; as well as hair and nail services for men and women and a fitness centre with a variety of cardio machines, weights and personalised classes.
+The onboard spa on the Explorer ships was retrofitted to better reflect the Champneys experience, featuring a full treatment menu of facials, acupuncture, massages and other body treatments, such as wraps; as well as hair and nail services for men and women and a fitness centre with a variety of cardio machines, weights and personalised classes.

-In terms of size, it's the largest spa in Marella's fleet, boasting 13 treatment rooms, including two for couples.
+In terms of size, the Champneys Spas are the largest in the fleet, boasting 13 treatment rooms, including two for couples.
 The latter feature ensuite saunas, hot tubs, floor-to-ceiling windows and even a balcony overlooking the bridge.

-The Thermal Suite is up there with the best at sea.
-It features a central shower area with different types of showers (rain showers etc.), two steam rooms -- one dark, one salt, a herbal sauna, two hammam rooms, a rasul room, a dunk bucket room with ice and a relaxation room bathed in blue light, as well as plenty of warm tiled seating, including basins for foot bathing.
+The Thermal Suites are up there with the best at sea.
+On Explorer there's a central shower area with different types of showers (rain showers etc.), two steam rooms -- one dark, one salt, a herbal sauna, two hammam rooms, a rasul room, a dunk bucket room with ice and a relaxation room bathed in blue light, as well as plenty of warm tiled seating, including basins for foot bathing.

 Right across the corridor is the piece de resistance -- a vast sauna with floor to ceiling windows.
 Next door are an open-air Persian garden relaxation room (a Champneys addition) with swinging basket chairs and another relaxation room, with loungers, waters and teas.

-Editor's Note: This spa menu is a sample.
+Editor's Note: This spa menu is a sample take from Marella Explorer.
 Offerings and prices are subject to change at any time.

-Champneys can only be found on Marella Explorer and Marella Explorer 2.
+Champneys can be found on Marella Explorer and Marella Explorer 2.